gf59ru/redmine_custom_fields_i18n/README.md

-# RedmineCustomFieldsI18n
+# redmine_custom_fields_i18n
-Plugin for Redmine CustomFields Internalization
+Plugin for Redmine custom fields internalization

 # What is it
 Redmine is flexible system that allows many things, including custom fields.